LandingHeart/fullstack-instagram-clone/README.md

 - Each ticket will have a point associated with them from 1 - 5
 - 1 points ticket is the easiest and 5 points is the hardest

-#### Priority Color system

-- on trello colored red have more priorities over other colored label
-- lighter clor lower priority compares to red

 #### Current roadmaps React Frontend MUI(Material UI)